UniversalDependencies/UD_Hungarian-Szeged/README.md

   * The lemma of "volna" is "van".
   * Fixed: spurious copulas.
   * Fixed: case/mark/cc/aux dependents should be leaves.
+  * Fixed: only the first element of a goeswith sequence should have morphological annotation.
 * 2022-05-15 v2.10
   * Case=Sub now means subessive in UD; sublative relabeled to Case=Sbl.
 * 2021-05-15 v2.8